SARATH THARAYILST

 Self-test: Identify a behavior you would find deeply wrong if the opposing party committed it.
 Would you accept that same behavior from your own party if it helped them win?
 If yes, your moral framework has been subordinated to your political identity.
 This is not a mild bias.
 This is capture.

-5. Epistemic Closure and Conspiracy Propagation
+5. Epistemic Closure

-Self-test: When was the last time you shared a political story about the opposition that later turned out to be false or significantly misleading?
+Self-test: When was the last time you shared a political story that later turned out to be false or significantly misleading?
 Did you share the correction with the same energy and reach?
 If not, you are functioning as an active node in a disinformation network, regardless of your intentions.

-6. The Dopamine Tell
+7. The Dopamine Tell

 This is the most important and most difficult to self-diagnose.
-When you encounter a story that confirms your political worldview, do you experience a surge of satisfaction or vindication before you have evaluated its accuracy?
+When you encounter a story that confirms your political worldview, do you experience a surge of satisfaction before you have evaluated its accuracy?
 Do you feel genuine discomfort, resistance, or anger when someone provides credible evidence that contradicts your political beliefs?

 Self-test: The next time you encounter a political story that feels satisfying, pause for ten seconds before sharing or responding.
 Ask one question: Am I sharing this because I have verified it, or because it feels good to believe?
 That feeling of satisfaction is your dopamine system activating.
 It is not your judgment.